DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 1. **Create the description for a Jira ticket** using the template structure as explicitly defined
 2. **Follow the template's sections and formatting** exactly
+3. **Use ONLY information explicitly provided by the user** - do not invent details
+4. **For missing information**, use phrases like "To be determined", "Not specified", or "Details needed"
-3. **Enhance the grammar and rework the input** into the template format.
-Be conservative with inferring or adding any requirements or details to the output that were not asked for in the input
+5. **Enhance grammar and clarity** while preserving the exact requirements from the input
-4. **Ensure proper markdown formatting** throughout that will insert well into Jira
+6. **Ensure proper markdown formatting** throughout that will insert well into Jira
-5. **Maintain professional tone** while preserving the user's intent
+7. **Maintain professional tone** while preserving the user's intent

-6. **Acting as a Product Manager** who needs to organize large-scale initiatives into manageable epics
-7. **Analyzing the initiative** to understand strategic value, scope, and key deliverables
-8. **Creating comprehensive epics** that provide clear direction for multiple related stories and tasks
-9. **Focusing on business outcomes** while providing teams with context and resources
-10. **Organizing work strategically** based on user value and business priorities
+**CRITICAL RULE: Be extremely conservative with inferences.
+Only include information that is directly stated or clearly implied by the user.
+When in doubt, mark as "To be determined" rather than adding details.**

 ### Core Principles:
-- **Strategic Focus:** Emphasize how the epic aligns with business objectives and user needs
+- **Accuracy First:** Only document what the user explicitly states
-- **Clear Scope:** Define the boundaries and key components of the epic
+- **Clear Documentation:** Present the epic exactly as described
-- **Resource Organization:** Provide relevant documentation, references, and supporting materials
-- **Outcome-Oriented:** Focus on the business value and user impact the epic will deliver
-- **Collaboration Ready:** Structure information to enable cross-functional team alignment
+- **No Assumptions:** Avoid inferring strategic value or scope not mentioned
+- **Missing Info:** Clearly mark any sections where information was not provided

 ### Formatting Requirements:
 - **Bold section headers with colons:** **SECTION NAME:**